pyodide/pyodide-webpack-example/README.md

 # Pyodide Webpack Example

-This project is an minimal working example of Pyodide and Webpack.
+This project is a minimal working example of Pyodide and Webpack.
 - Pyodide JavaScript package is installed from https://www.npmjs.com/package/pyodide
 - Webpack and html page setup is from https://webpack.js.org/guides/getting-started/, two files are added and tweaked
     - `src/index.js`: contain the code for